Daylight saving time: History

 New Zealand entomologist George Hudson first proposed modern DST.
 His shift-work job gave him spare time to collect insects and led him to value after-hours daylight.
 In 1895, he presented a paper to the Wellington Philosophical Society proposing a two-hour daylight-saving shift, and considerable interest was expressed in Christchurch; he followed up with an 1898 paper.
 Many publications credit the DST proposal to prominent English builder and outdoorsman William Willett, who independently conceived DST in 1907 during a pre-breakfast ride when he observed how many Londoners slept through a large part of a summer day.
 Willett also was an avid golfer who disliked cutting short his round at dusk.
 His solution was to advance the clock during the summer, and he published the proposal two years later.
 Liberal Party member of parliament Robert Pearce took up the proposal, introducing the first Daylight Saving Bill to the British House of Commons on 12 February 1908.
 A select committee was set up to examine the issue, but Pearce's bill did not become law and several other bills failed in the following years.
 Willett lobbied for the proposal in the UK until his death in 1915.

 DST was first implemented in the United States to conserve energy during World War I (poster by United Cigar Stores).

-Port Arthur, Ontario, Canada, was the first city in the world to enact DST, on 1 July 1908.
+The twin cities of Port Arthur and Fort William, Ontario, Canada, were the first cities in the world to enact DST, on 1 May 1908.
 This was followed by Orillia, Ontario, introduced by William Sword Frost while mayor from 1911 to 1912.
 The first states to adopt DST (Sommerzeit) nationally were those of the German Empire and its World War I ally Austria-Hungary commencing on 30 April 1916, as a way to conserve coal during wartime.
 Britain, most of its allies, and many European neutrals soon followed.
 Russia and a few other countries waited until the next year, and the United States adopted daylight saving in 1918.
 Most jurisdictions abandoned DST in the years after the war ended in 1918, with exceptions including Canada, the United Kingdom, France, Ireland, and the United States.
 It became common during World War II (some countries adopted double summer time), and was standardized in the US by federal law in 1966, and widely adopted in Europe from the 1970s as a result of the 1970s energy crisis.
 Since then, the world has seen many enactments, adjustments, and repeals.

 It is a common myth in the United States that DST was first implemented for the benefit of farmers.
 In reality, farmers have been one of the strongest lobbying groups against DST since it was first implemented.
 The factors that influence farming schedules, such as morning dew and dairy cattle's readiness to be milked, are ultimately dictated by the sun, so the clock change introduces unnecessary challenges.